Koronaa/YTS-Mobile/README.md

 ## Pods Used

-YTS uses number of open source dependencies to for its magic
+YTS-Mobile uses number of open source dependencies to for its magic

 * [Alamofire](https://github.com/Alamofire/Alamofire)
 * [RxSwift](https://github.com/ReactiveX/RxSwift)